Kurt L. Klinepeter, M.D.

 Comments are taken from the Care Provider section of the Press Ganey Patient Satisfaction Survey.
 Comments are posted exactly as they are written.
 Comments are added weekly.
 To protect patient privacy and confidentiality, patient names are not included.

-*Dr. Klinepeter is the absolute best provider we have ever had.
+*Dr. Klinepeter is one of the very best we have ever visited.